plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 .. _bundles_request_api:

-Controlling Resource and Bundle Rendering
+Controlling Resource And Bundle Rendering
 =========================================

 To control whether a bundle is included in a rendered page, we have already discussed several options.